rabauke/mpl/docs/html/_sources/index.rst.txt

 * point-to-point communication (blocking and non-blocking),
 * collective communication (blocking and non-blocking),
 * derived data types (happens automatically for many custom data types or via the ``base_struct_builder`` helper class and the layout classes of MPL),
-* communicator- and group-management and
+* communicator- and group-management,
 * process topologies (cartesian and graph topologies),
 * inter-communicators,
 * dynamic process creation and
-* file I/O.
+* file i/o.

 Currently, the following MPI features are not yet supported by MPL: